kobiowuquadri/alx-pre_course/README.md

-My readme file has been updated now
+My readme file is updated